amazingawwal/Articles-API---NestJS/README.md

 {
-  "title": "Getting Started with Python for Web App", "content": "This is an intermediate lectures to Django framework...", "author": "John Doe"
+  "title": "Getting Started with Python for Web App", "content": "This is an intermediate lecture on Django framework...", "author": "John Doe"
 }